dabrorius/jobless/README.md

 Then just create a new ruby file, require jobless and start coding.
 When you run that file your CV will be generated.

+## How to start?

+The best way to start is by forking the [example repository](https://github.com/dabrorius/jobless-example).
+It's convinient because you can use your GitHub repo to store the CV.

 ## Available keywords
 ### Personal info
 Following keywords are available on top level: